swyxio/ai-notes/TEXT_CHAT.md

 - YouChat https://twitter.com/RichardSocher/status/1606350406765842432
 - Meta BlenderBot 3 https://about.fb.com/news/2022/08/blenderbot-ai-chatbot-improves-through-conversation/
 - Google LaMDA https://blog.google/technology/ai/lamda/
+	- LaMDA is trained on dialogue and can engage in a free-flowing way about a seemingly endless number of topics.
+	- LaMDA was trained on dialogue to learn nuances that distinguish open-ended conversation from other forms of language.
+	- Google is exploring dimensions like “interestingness” and “factuality” to ensure LaMDA’s responses are compelling, correct and adhere to the AI Principles.
 - Quora Poe: poe.com
 - Jasper Chat: jasper.ai/chat
 - replit ghostwriter chat